 How it all began

 Rachel went to Ghana in 2007 to work at the Lady Heike Nursery, Cape Coast.
-Here she met Mike Ofori - a hugely talented, clear-sighted and kind teacher - who wanted to set up a similar project for the underprivileged children in his hometown of Saltpond.
+Here she met Mike Ofori - a clear-sighted and kind teacher - who wanted to set up a similar project for the underprivileged children in his hometown of Saltpond.

 He discussed his passion for teaching with Rachel at length, who, once she was back in the UK, told everyone she could about Mike's school project and invited them to help her fundraise/ join the team/ come to Ghana.

 In April 2009, a larger team visited the proposed site to meet local education authorities, assess the need and, subsequently, buy and register the school site.
 Mike roped his younger brother Emmanuel in, to help him run the school and employ teachers, and the SEP was born.